thisisindrajit/aIQ/README.md

 - Usage of TypeScript makes the code robust and almost free of errors.

+- aIQ is SEO-friendly and performs amazingly well in Lighthouse stats.

 - Linter was utilized to ensure the absence of any errors in the codebase.

 - Vercel speed insights and analytics packages have been added to track site performance and analytics.